joshwood/grunt-fire/README.md

 grunt-fire
 ==========

-getting feet wet - simple grunt file and a firebase/angular client
+Simple grunt file and a firebase/angular client